Glyceryl diacetate

 Glyceryl diacetate is a food additive with the E number E1517.

 This diglyceride is more generally known as diacetin.
 It is the diester of glycerol and acetylating agents, such as acetic acid and acetic anhydride.
 It is a colorless, viscous and odorless liquid with a high boiling point.
-Glycerol diaceate is typically a mixture of two isomers, 1,2-glyceryl diacetate and 1,3-glyceryl diacetate.
+Glycerol diacetate is typically a mixture of two isomers, 1,2-glyceryl diacetate and 1,3-glyceryl diacetate.